-Remortgaging is the process of replacing one loan with another – usually this means paying off one mortgage with the proceeds from a new mortgage using the same property as security.
+Remortgaging is the process of replacing or switching one mortgage loan with another – usually this means paying off one mortgage with the proceeds from a new mortgage using the same property as security.

 This can be done for a number of reasons:

 to get a better interest rate

 Reducing your loan-to-value to get a better rate